How production areas are classified, the method of treatment and how to apply for classification.

 After you’ve sent the form

 Once we receive your application, it is verified by us and we will ask for further information or clarification if needed.
-Once we are satisfied, we will send it to our contractor to undertake a Representative Monitoring Point (RMP) assessment if it’s necessary.
+Once we are satisfied, we will send it to our contractor to undertake a sanitary survey if it’s necessary.

-An RMP assessment is an assessment of the pollution sources affecting the area, to find appropriate sampling points and determine a sampling plan for potential classification.
+A sanitary survey is an assessment of the pollution sources affecting the shellfish harvesting area, to determine appropriate sampling points and a sampling plan for potential classification.

 Ten official control samples, taken by the local authority in England and Wales and a range of sampling bodies in Northern Ireland, at least a week apart are required for a provisional classification.
-After a full year of sampling, an annual classification may be approved.
+After a full year of official control sampling, an annual classification may be granted.

-In some cases, a preliminary classification can be given ahead of a provisional classification.
-Further information on the classification process is available in the classification protocols.
+Further information on the classification process is available in the classification protocol.